MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Clean-MailboxDatabase.md

 # clean-MailboxDatabase

 ## SYNOPSIS
+This cmdlet is available only in Exchange Server 2010.

 Use the Clean-MailboxDatabase cmdlet to scan Active Directory for disconnected mailboxes that aren't yet marked as disconnected in the Microsoft Exchange store and update the status of those mailboxes in the Exchange store.
 This cmdlet isn't able to update the Exchange store unless the Microsoft Exchange Information Store service is running and the database is mounted.

+For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX